Former landscaper pleads guilty to 8 murders in Canada

-TORONTO (AP) — A former landscaper charged with killing eight men with ties to Toronto’s Gay Village district pleaded guilty on Tuesday to eight counts of first-degree murder.
+TORONTO (AP) — A former landscaper accused of killing and dismembering men he met in Toronto’s Gay Village district pleaded guilty on Tuesday to eight counts of first-degree murder.

 Bruce McArthur, wearing a black sweater, stood up and said “guilty” to eight times as the charges were read.
 Sentencing will start Feb.
 4.